mvolkmann/blog/src/z.md

 TODO: Get more content from https://www.nushell.sh/.

 ## Use Warp

+TODO: Remove this section, but refer to your Warp blog page somewhere.

 There are many options for terminal applications.
 In macOS you can use the built-in Terminal app.